-Like many people on Feb 25th 2010 I watched President Obama and the live debate on health care reform.
-A few times during the discussion I heard the term “prevention” used but unless I missed it, I never heard anyone talk about how personal fitness trainers can help reduce the risk of disease and improve quality of life.
+Like many people on Feb 25th 2010, I watched President Obama and the live debate on health care reform.
+A few times during the discussion I heard the term “prevention” used but unless I missed it, I never heard anyone talk about H(OW personal fitness trainers can help reduce the risk of disease and improve quality of life.
 This is a topic I talk about in almost every class I teach.
 Before some of you scoff at what I'm saying, hear me out.
 I consider personal trainers to be members of the health care system– and I consider them unique and undervalued members.
 Read on and I'll tell you why.

 1. Doctors see their patients for about 5 to 10 minutes once a year – if they are lucky.

 2. Nurses usually only see people when they are in the doctor’s office or hospital.

 3. Physical therapists only see people when they get hurt –and that stops as soon as insurance runs out.
-Many physical therapists are overworked also, seeing several people at the same time.
+Many physical therapists are overworked, seeing several people at the same time.
 This limits the quality time to help educate people about how to stay healthy.

 Fact: Personal fitness trainers see clients 3-5 days a week for an average of 30 to 60 minutes a day – sometimes for many years!
-Becase of this fact, fitness trainers – more than any other member of the health care system – can have a profound effect to change the health of Americans for the better.
+Because of this, fitness trainers – more than any other member of the health care system – can have a profound effect to change the health of Americans for the better.

 - Heart disease: the number 1 killer of both men and women

 - Cancer: the number 2 leading cause of death

 - Stroke: The number 4 leading cause of death in America

 Think about how much money could be saved if we could simultaneously reduce the risk of just the 4 leading causes of death in America.